shanewasley/portfolio-www.shanewasley.me/content/posts/accelerating-site-inspection/index.md

 ### Prototype part 2: variance details
 The next feature I designed for the prototype was the detailed data we would display for each object our user was inspecting.
 We offered a massive table to sort through even though our research showed us that our users only needed to see three data points as they viewed each object one by one (variance values, confidence, and object identifiers).

+{{< webp image="/images/skur-vv/part-2-design-details.png" caption="For part two, I focused on the variance table element of the UI.
+In the preceding section, I’ll describe how I went from the initial design (C) to the redesign (D)."  >}}

 I interpreted the UI design task as two constituent pieces: (1) making the data visible and clear and (2) providing an obvious affordance for moving from one object to the next (the CTA).
 Rather than a table, a card element that let the user page through each object came to mind as the best way to show this data.
 I started my redesign process by sketching out different options for card-style data displays.

 As I moved from sketches into digital mockups, I created a card element that transcribed the table data onto a card as a list, almost like an array dump of key-value pairs.
 Yet when I squint-tested the design, I realized that nothing in the data stood out.

-{{< webp image="/images/skur-vv/sketches-variance-detail-v1.jpg" caption="Samples of sketches and an initial mockup of the variance detail card."  >}}
+{{< webp image="/images/skur-vv/sketches-variance-detail-v1.png" caption="Samples of sketches and an initial mockup of the variance detail card."  >}}

 From our research, I knew that most of our user's work during inspection would occur outside SKUR’s app, using external tools.
 Our user needed to reference the object ID from SKUR’s app to find the same object in their external tool to get this work done.
 Accordingly, the ID of the object needed to stand out the most.
 Yet if my design was like a “Hello my name is” sticker, I was writing my name way too small.